lucasscharenbroch/personal-site/content/blog/apl-tutorial.md

 ---
 title: "APL Tutorial"
-subtitle: "Making sense of (⊃⍳⍤≢(⊢⌊⌷⍤1∘.+⌷)/⍤,⊂)Nm"
+subtitle: "Making sense of (⊃⍳⍤≢(⊢⌊⌷⍤1∘.+⌷)/⍤,⊂)Y"
-date: 2023-11-26T09:07:11-06:00
+date: 2023-11-27T09:07:11-06:00
-draft: true
 ---

 I've been working on writing an APL Interpreter recently.
 Understanding the language is a prerequisite to writing an interpreter, and I'm pretty sure I've got it figured out, but I figure it's still a beneficial exercise to transcribe that knowledge into an explanation.

-APL was originally a mathematical notation rather than a computer programming language, so there are many different variations of APL.
+[APL](https://en.wikipedia.org/wiki/APL_(programming_language)) was originally a mathematical notation rather than a computer programming language, so there are many different variations of APL.
 The tutorial focuses on [Dyalog](https://www.dyalog.com)'s implementation, as that is the implementation my interpreter is modeled after.

 To add a little motivation, I'll make the goal of this tutorial to explain how the following code works.

 {{< highlight apl >}}
-⍝ Shortest path length matrix from weighted adjacency matrix Nm, using Floyd-Warshall ⍝ (taken from aplcart.info)
+⍝ Shortest path length matrix from weighted adjacency matrix Y, using Floyd-Warshall ⍝ (taken from aplcart.info)
-(⊃⍳⍤≢(⊢⌊⌷⍤1∘.+⌷)/⍤,⊂)Nm
+(⊃⍳⍤≢(⊢⌊⌷⍤1∘.+⌷)/⍤,⊂)Y
 {{< /highlight >}}

 While this example isn't close to being representative of all of the functionality of Dyalog APL[^dyalog], I believe it touches on the most difficult parts of the core functionality of the language.